evoactivity/PlutoIPTV/README.md

 #### --picondir (optional)

 A location to store channel logos as "picons".
 Logo images will be pulled from the pluto.tv site, expanded into a square picon (no cropping takes place, only expansion of the canvas), and saved with a channel-identifiable filename in the directory submitted.
+If not used with --bgcolour, --colourful or --bright, the image background remains transparent.

-#### --colour (optional)
+#### --bgcolour1 (optional)

-A hexidecimal RGB value (#1F1F1F) to use as a background colour to flatten transparent pngs.
+A hexidecimal RGB value (#1F1F1F) to be used as background colour in picons.
+If used with --bgcolour2, --colourful or --bright, becomes the first colour of a gradient, otherwise used to as a solid background colour.

+#### --bgcolour2 (optional)

+A hexidecimal RGB value (#1F1F1F) to be used as the secondary colour in background gradients.
+Only used in conjunction with. --bgcolour1.

+#### --angle (optional)

+If used with --colourful, --bright or combined --bgcolour1 and bgcolour2, defines the angle used for the background gradient.
+Defaults to "random".

+#### --colourful (optional)

+A bit misleading a name, but creates a muted gradient background for the picons.
+Colours and are generated using the hex ID string of the channel.
+The angle of the gradient can be set using --angle, but can also be left to default (generated using the hex ID string of the channel).

+#### --bright (optional)

+Creates an intensely colourful background gradient for the picons.
+Same idea as --colourful, but looks best with --monopicon.

 #### --monopicon (optional)